michele-segata/plexe/subprojects/plexe_5g/README.md

 The required versions are:
 1. OMNeT++: v6.2.0 (Installation guide: [here](https://doc.omnetpp.org/q/InstallGuide.pdf))
 2. SUMO: v1.20 (v1.21 and v1.22 should also work, but v1.23 is not currently supported by Veins 5.3.1) (Installation guide: [here](https://sumo.dlr.de/docs/Installing/index.html))
-3. Matlab (any version after R2020.
+3. **Optional for some simulations:** Matlab (any version after R2020.
 Required for running the MEC intersection merge example)

 The OMNeT++ libraries required for Plexe 5G are INET, Simu5G, Veins, and Plexe.
 The detailed instructions about cloning and compiling each library is explained below.